DanScherr/ibm-school-of-data_engineering/README.md

 # :robot: IBM school of data engineering
-#### :mortar_board: *This folder contains the topics learned in my internship*
+#### :mortar_board: *This folder contains the topics learned in my internship.*
-* It follows the order by data that it was delivered
+* It follows the order by data that it was delivered.
-* For the topics, we (interns) had both theorycal and practical lessons
+* For each topic, we (interns) had both theorycal and practical lessons.

 ***